PlayStation Portable (PSP) Architecture

 While this OS doesn’t contain a kernel per se, it has multiple components that fill in the duties of a traditional kernel.

-The first component is the IPL, which is loaded by the Pre-IPL and takes care of initialising the hardware.
-Part of the IPL, called IDStorage, also stores unique information about the console (such as its MAC address, serial number and UMD authentication keys) [22].
+The first component is the IPL, which is loaded by Pre-IPL and takes care of initialising the hardware.
+Part of the IPL, called IDStorage, also stores unique information about the console (such as its MAC address, serial number, and UMD authentication keys) [33].
 Overwriting this last area causes catastrophic results!
-So the UMD keys are duplicated a couple of times, to survive corruption.
+So the UMD keys are duplicated a couple of times to survive corruption.

-The IPL then loads a set of kernel modules which handle low-level operations (memory management, multi-threading and file-system).
+The IPL then loads a set of kernel modules which handle low-level operations (memory management, multi-threading, and file system).
 They also implement memory access exceptions triggered by the MPU (remember the segmentation paragraph?).
-For the sake of simplicity, whenever I use the word ‘kernel’ in this article, I’ll be referring to these kernel modules.
+For the sake of simplicity, whenever I use the word ‘kernel’ in this article, I will be referring to these kernel modules.

 Having said that, the kernel doesn’t do multitasking, but it does implement cooperative multi-threading for single processes.

-The kernel will persist in memory as long as the console has power, which is related to the fact that programs (user modules) aren’t written for bare-metal.
+The kernel persists in memory as long as the console has power.
+For that reason, programs (user modules) aren’t written for bare-metal.
 Instead, user modules rely on functions exposed by kernel modules.
 Consequently, the kernel reserves 4 MB of main RAM and another 4 MB for ‘volatile memory’ (temporary buffer for many operations, with access granted at request).
 That only leaves 24 MB of main RAM (out of 32 MB) for user programs.

 Other Parts